drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - Aggro Up Blade art activates more often and draws more aggro
 - Either aiming to change or improve aggro reduction skills, as apparently the aren't very useful

-- Available Party: Pyra/Mythra, Dromarch, Brihgid, Roc, Pandoria, Ageon, Shulk, Fiora, Elma, Poppibuster and all Poppi forms
-- In new game+ Roc, Ageon, Poppi forms and Blade-Nia aren't available from the start

-- No nerfs were applied, instead the focus is to improve lesser blades.
+- Nerfs avoided as much as possible.
+The focus is to improve lesser blades.
 Broken Blades will be forever broken
+- [] Blade pull chances normalized accross all 5 Groups
+- [] Blade pull chance are less insane, but the more broken a blade is, the harder it is to pull
+- [] Still unsure what to do about pity blades

 #### #0 Pyra
-- Aux Cores 2>3
+- [ ] Aux Cores 2>3
+- [ ] phys def 5%>
-- *phys def 5%>; ether def 10%> (it's an issue getting aggro for her, so increased defenses mitigate that and also reflect abit on her Super Smash Bros. persona)
+- [ ] ether def 10%>
+  - She has a hard time dealing with aggro.
+Increased defenses mitigate that and also reflect abit on her Super Smash Bros. persona
+- [ ] increase crit rate?
-- *+crit rate 30%, (She has a good crit up skill, but low crit rates.
-Let's fix that to make most out of her skills)
+  - She has a good crit up skill, but low crit rates.
+Let's fix that to make most out of her skills
 - Purifying Flames: 5% chance to instakill enemies with 20%HP or less when using specials
-- - This is no very useful as is, and I particularly never noticed if it made any difference during playthrough, so I wante to experimenta bit with it
+  - This is no very useful as is, and I particularly never noticed if it made any difference during playthrough, so I wante to experimenta bit with it
-- - What if Pyra coul turn this into a good mob control?
+  - What if Pyra coul turn this into a good mob control?
 Her Special 2 has AoE, but non targeted enemies are usually at full HP, so the skill would have to trigger at 100% HP or lower.
 To compensate, i would the chance of acctivation even further; Not sure if it's a good idea
-- - Another option is to increase enemy HP an maybe chance a little bit to make useful agains enemies you're targeting.
+  - Another option is to increase enemy HP an maybe chance a little bit to make useful agains enemies you're targeting.
 Either way it'd still be useless in boss battles
--  *Resplendence: increase blade combo damage by 72%>100% (This is the freaking Aegis)
+-  [ ] Resplendence: increase blade combo damage by 72%>100%
+  - This is the freaking Aegis
 -  *Flame Edge: Increases critical damage by 50%
 -  *Special 3 Blazing End: +25% crit rate and +85% crit damage; 85%
--

 #### #0.1 Pneuma
-- *Thinking of increasing her activation timer from 60s to at least 90s, maybe even more, as in BoC difficulty she's much harder and less rewarding to pull off
+- Thinking of increasing her activation timer from 60s to at least 90s, maybe even more, as in BoC difficulty she's much harder and less rewarding to pull off

 ### =E Tier=
 #### #51 Finch
 - shield hammers improved overall
+- [] higher crit chance
-- Aux Cores 1 > 3
+- [] Aux Cores 1 > 3
-- *higher crit chance
-- Did I do That? chance of activation 20% > 30% (Making the skill more exploitable)
+- [] Did I do That? chance of activation 20% > 30%
+  - Making the skill more exploitable
-- Doesn't Ring a Bell chance of activation 50% > 70% (Cirsctumstances in which the skill is useful are very strict; makes sense that they have a higher chance of activation)
+- [] Doesn't Ring a Bell chance of activation 50% > 70%
+  - Cirsctumstances in which the skill is useful are very strict; makes sense that they have a higher chance of activation
+- Replace Surprise skill.
+Maybe a damage additive?
-- *Replace Surprise skill (Only useful for the very first attack of a battle, if the enemy doesn't spot you
+  - Only useful for the very first attack of a battle, if the enemy doesn't spot you

 #### #50 Electra
 - shield hammers improved overall
+- higher crit chance
-- Aux cores 1 > 3
+- [] Aux cores 1 > 3
-- *higher crit chance
-- Sparky Girl: counterspike ether damage 400% > 550% (Attempt to make spikes more useful)
+- [] Sparky Girl: counterspike ether damage 400% > 550%
+  - Attempt to make spikes more useful
-- *Zappy Girl draws more aggro
+- Zappy Girl draws more aggro?

 #### #49 Dromarch
-- Twin Rings have faster attack speed and less art cooldown on Nia (attempt to make dromarch relevant)
+- Twin Rings have faster attack speed and less art cooldown on Nia, as an attempt to make dromarch relevant
-- *Replace Celestial Gift (Aggro reduction skills are apparently not very useful)
+- Replace Celestial Gift?
+(Aggro reduction skills are apparently not very useful)

 #### #48 Kora
 - Aux Core 2>3